bluecats-Perfect-Tower-2/bluecats-PerfectTower2-comp./Challenges/Hardmode/Speed/README.md

 # Fast Hardmode solutions

-All bps by Yoshi128986#6141 on discord unless stated otherwise
+All bps by Yoshi128986#6141 on discord unless stated otherwise, the "requirement" to be pre era is invalid here

 #### Quick-Navigation
 - [Forest](#Forest)